-With journaling, we are able to document the good, the bad, and the ugly parts of our lives — the areas that need attention and solutions.
-For example, when you go through a bad break up, sometimes you forget the things that made you leave the relationship or the positive qualities of the person that you loved.
-Journaling helps us remember, organize, and contextualize our thoughts.
+With journaling, we are able to document the good, the bad and the ugly parts of our lives—the areas that need attention and solutions.
+For example, when you go through a bad breakup, sometimes you forget the things that made you leave the relationship or the positive qualities of the person you loved.
+Journaling helps us remember, organize and contextualize our thoughts.
 As a result, we are better equipped to make good decisions and to understand the reasons behind those decisions.

 3. Staying Positive

 When things go wrong and stress sets in, we often forget about the things that are going right in our lives.
 Journaling reminds us to count our blessings.
 It also reminds us of how strong we are and what we have overcome.
 It is easy to forget personal and public victories when we do not write them down.
 These victories can serve as motivation in challenging times.

 Make the most of your journaling time by doing it every day at a set time, in a quiet place where you won’t be disturbed.
 Commit to journaling for at least 15 minutes or 100 words a day.
 If you run out of things to say, it is OK to repeat what you have already written.
 Finally, do not worry about spelling, grammar or finding the right words to describe what you are feeling.
 You can freestyle it or ask yourself certain questions (e.g., “How am I feeling?
 What’s on my mind?
 What am I avoiding?
 What am I afraid of?”)